 You can use the object model to modify the application settings and options.
 For example, you can modify them as follows:

-- You can change the color of errors, warnings, verbose outputs, and debug outputs.
+- Change the color of errors, warnings, verbose outputs, and debug outputs.

-- You can get or set the background colors for the Command pane, the Output pane, and the Script pane.
+- Get or set the background colors for the Command pane, the Output pane, and the Script pane.

-- You can set the foreground color for the Output pane.
+- Set the foreground color for the Output pane.

-- You can set the font name and font size for Windows PowerShell ISE.
+- Set the font name and font size for Windows PowerShell ISE.

-- You can configure warnings.
+- Configure warnings.
 This setting includes warnings that are issued when a file is opened in multiple PowerShell tabs or when a script in the file is run before the file has been saved.